brainbolt/books/all/rich_dad_poor_dad.md

 ## Chapter 6: Work to Learn, Don't Work for Money

 1. Many people are "one skill away from greatness" because too often they specialize in one thing and would greatly benefit from just one additional skill.
-2. Robert's rich dad encouraged Robert to learn a little about a lot of things because the more specialized you are, the more trapped and depenedent on that specialty you become.
+2. Robert's rich dad encouraged Robert to learn a little about a lot of things because the more specialized you are, the more trapped and dependent on that specialty you become.
 3. Seek jobs that will give you the skills that you need.
 Robert joined Xerox's sales program _because_ he was shy and wanted to learn to overcome his shyness and because Xerox's sales training program was one of the best in the world.
 4. Knowledge of business systems is very important.
 Many people make a better hamburger than McDonald's, but McDonald's is successful because they are excellent at business systems.
 5. The main skills needed for success are: